ch4tic/ReconTools/README.md

-# ReconTools
+# Recon Materials, Tools
-My recon tools, made into Python scripts.
+Materials and Tools I use for conducting recon on web applications.

 *Note: If you want things to work properly, install `jq` package and `httprobe` (a tool from TomNomNom)*